akashlavidu/HidexFileDecoder/README.md

 Fistly download our project files into you machine and make sure to already installed python.

 Its has hide-file-decode.py file.

+🔰 Now click double it
+    OR
-Now click it or run -> python hidex-file-decode.py in your cmd.
+🔰 run -> "python hidex-file-decode.py" in your cmd.

 Its automatically check required libraries and installing them itself.